 If you are the silent type, it’s time to realize your partner can’t really know you if you refuse to speak, body language can only go so far.
 Couples need to be able to talk about the good and the bad, not sweep problems under the rug where resentment can build.
 Communication is key.

-Everyone wants to be respected, that means you respect your partner’s time, their character, heart and most importantly, their trust.
-Name calling, belittling or just being downright mean, are frustrating things to deal with for everyone, especially when it’s coming from the person who’s supposed to love you.
+Everyone wants to be respected, which means you respect your partner’s time, character, heart, and most importantly, trust.
+Name-calling, belittling, or just being downright mean, are frustrating things to deal with for everyone, especially when it’s coming from the person who’s supposed to love you.

 We might think we do, but do we actually say “thank you” or tell them, “Hey, I appreciate you.”
 Food doesn’t magically appear in the fridge, there isn’t a clean clothes fairy who fills your dresser, or an endless toilet paper roll, or a rich Daddy Warbucks who puts money into your bank account, so make sure you realize what your partner does for you, and most importantly, TELL THEM.

 Oh, yeah! we’re covering that too.
-Sex as an expression of love creates intimacy, closeness and strengthens the bond between couples.
-Life is full of mortgage payments, parent-teacher conferences, flat tires, and burnt meals, but sex is a way to escape the mundane and reconnect with each other.
+Physical intimacy as an expression of love creates closeness and strengthens the bond between couples.
+Life is full of mortgage payments, parent-teacher conferences, flat tires, and burnt meals, but intimate partner time is a way to escape the mundane and reconnect with each other.